Netflix misses earnings targets after tax dispute in Brazil

-By Lisa Richwine LOS ANGELES (Reuters) -Netflix missed Wall Street's third-quarter earnings targets because of an unexpected expense from a dispute with Brazilian tax authorities while it offered a forecast a touch ahead of Wall Street projections for the rest of the year.
-The report failed to impress investors accustomed to fast-paced growth from the streaming video pioneer.
-Shares of Netflix, which had risen 39% this year ahead of the earnings report, fell 6.3% to $1,163.80 in after-hours trading on Tuesday.
-Netflix posted net income of $2.5 billion and diluted earnings-per-share of $5.87 for July through September, a period when the animated "K-Pop Demon Hunters" became the most-watched movie in Netflix history.
-Analysts had expected $3.0 billion and $6.97, respectively, according to LSEG.
+By Lisa Richwine LOS ANGELES (Reuters) -Netflix missed Wall Street third-quarter earnings targets because of an unexpected expense from a dispute with Brazilian tax authorities and it offered a forecast a touch ahead of Wall Street projections for the rest of the year.
+Shares of Netflix fell 4% to $1,186.82 in after-hours trading on Tuesday.
+The streaming service posted net income of $2.5 billion and diluted earnings-per-share of $5.87 for July through September, a period when the animated "K-Pop Demon Hunters" became the most-watched movie in Netflix history.
+Analysts had expected $3.0 billion and $6.97, according to LSEG.
 Revenue was even with forecasts, at $11.5 billion.
-Netflix is seeking growth from new areas such as advertising and video games after attracting more than 300 million customers around the world.
+Netflix is searching for growth from new areas such as advertising and video games after attracting more than 300 million customers around the world.
 It faces competition from YouTube, Amazon's Prime Video, Disney+ and others.
-The media business is facing major changes including the potential sale of industry titan Warner Bros Discovery and the rise of generative artificial intelligence with the ability to produce short-form video.
-Netflix reported an operating margin of 28% for the third quarter.
-Without the Brazilian tax expense of roughly $619 million, the margin would have exceeded the company's guidance of 31.5%, it said, adding that it did not expect the matter to have a material impact on future results.
-PP Foresight analyst Paolo Pescatore said he believed the tax issue weighed on Netflix shares.
-"All things considered, this was another robust quarter, despite a blip due to an unforeseen expense," Pescatore said.
+Netflix said its operating margin for the third quarter came in at 28%.
+Without the Brazilian tax expense of roughly $619 million, operating margin would have exceeded the company's guidance of 31.5%, the company said.
+"We don't expect this matter to have a material impact on future results," Netflix said in its quarterly letter to shareholders.
 For the fourth quarter, Netflix forecast revenue of $11.96 billion, compared with Wall Street's projection of $11.90 billion.
 It projected diluted earnings-per-share a penny ahead of analysts' targets, at $5.45.
-For the third quarter, Netflix said it recorded its best ad sales quarter in history but did not disclose a number.
-"This gives the impression that the sustained revenue growth achieved this quarter, and forecasted for next quarter, will predominantly continue to come from subscription fees," eMarketer analyst Ross Benes said.
-Netflix will release the final season of one of its biggest hits, "Stranger Things," in November and December and stream two live National Football League games on Christmas.
-"We're finishing the year with good momentum and have an exciting Q4 slate," Netflix said in its quarterly letter to shareholders.
+The company will release the final season of one of its biggest hits, "Stranger Things," in November and December and will stream two live National Football League games on Christmas.
+"We're finishing the year with good momentum and have an exciting Q4 slate," Netflix said in its letter.
 Earlier this year, Netflix stopped reporting subscriber numbers and urged investors to focus on revenue and profit.
 It has expanded into video games and advertising, two areas that have contributed little to revenue so far, according to analysts and investors.
 (Reporting by Lisa Richwine; Editing by Richard Chang)

 (The article has been published through a syndicated feed.
 Except for the headline, the content has been published verbatim.
 Liability lies with original publisher.)